stat545ubc-2022/Mini_Data_Analysis_ChenruZhao/Milestone1/mini-project-1.md

 So far, you have chosen a dataset and gotten familiar with it through exploring the data.
-Now it’s time to figure out 4 research questions that you would like to answer with your data\!
+Now it’s time to figure out 4 research questions that you would like to answer with your data!
 Write the 4 questions and any additional comments at the end of this deliverable.
-These questions are not necessarily set in stone - TAs will review them and give you feedback; therefore, you may choose to pursue them as they are for the rest of the project, or make modifications\!
+These questions are not necessarily set in stone - TAs will review them and give you feedback; therefore, you may choose to pursue them as they are for the rest of the project, or make modifications!

 <!--- *****START HERE***** --->